estebanangelm/investment_analysis/README.md

 2. **Exploratory data analysis**: this part of the analysis includes some general plots and analysis of the results of the companies in the S&P 500 index and the evolution in the stock prices.

 3. **Hypothesis validation**: each hypothesis will be analyzed on separate scripts.
+The idea is performing some data wrangling with the raw data and using scatter plots and box plots to identify some underlying relations between the variables.
+Then performing some linear regression tests to find the relations between the variables.

 4. **Results report**: the results of the EDA and the hypothesis validation will be stored in a final document.

+PS: In the `src` folder in the repository I started the scripts for steps 1 - 3.

 ## Data Sources